vuhailongkl97/shellcrosshttp/README.md

 target <==ethernet/wifi==> host

 + step 1
-attach this binary to target and run it.
+attach this binary to the target and run it.
 + step 2
-from host open 192.168.0.1:1997 on your browser
+from host open  <target ip>:1997 on your browser.
+For testing you also can run directly the binary on host and open http://localhost:1997

 # Build & run
 `make ; ./ss`